Singaporean’s Guide to Travel during Golden Week in Japan

 Planning your next trip to Japan?
 You’ll want to note the dates for Japan’s busiest period, Golden Week.
-Golden Week is a series of four national holidays occurring within one week, typically at the end of April and the beginning of May.
-Many people in Japan receive time off from work on these bank holidays, so you might want to reconsider visiting during this time.
+Golden Week is a series of four national holidays that fall within a single week, typically at the end of April and the beginning of May.
+Many people in Japan take time off work on these bank holidays, so you might want to reconsider visiting then.
 So, what happens if you find out you’ve booked your trip to Japan during Golden Week?
 Not to worry!
 With a bit of planning, you can still have a great time.
 Here are some tips on what you can do and how to avoid crowds during Golden Week in Japan.

 Once you have insights on what you can do and what to avoid during golden week, you can start planning and booking your vacation in advance!
 This will benefit you by helping to ensure a smooth and enjoyable experience.